Manchester City F.C. in international football: Return to Europe in the 2000s; little progress in the early 2010s

 UEFA rebranded and restructured the UEFA Cup in 2009, resulting in it becoming the UEFA Europa League.
 By finishing fifth in the 2009–10 Premier League, Manchester City qualified for this competition.
 A play-off round took place before the four team group stage, in which Manchester City beat Timișoara of Romania home and away.
 City's group stage opponents were Juventus, Red Bull Salzburg and Lech Poznań.
 Each team played the others twice.
 City's opener was in Salzburg, and resulted in a 2–0 win.
 A 1–1 draw at home to Juventus then followed.
 A 3–1 win at home to Lech Poznań is remembered primarily not for the action on the pitch, in which Emmanuel Adebayor scored a hat-trick, but for the actions of the Polish supporters, whose backs to the pitch dance was later adopted by Manchester City fans, for whom it became known as The Poznań.
 The return match with Lech Poznań resulted in a 3–1 defeat, but a 3–0 home victory over Red Bull Salzburg ensured qualification with a match to spare.
 The dead rubber against Juventus ended 1–1, and Manchester City won the group.
-In the knockout stages City then beat Aris Thessaloniki 3–0 on aggregate, and met Dynamo Kyiv in the last 16.
+In the knockout stages City then beat Aris 3–0 on aggregate, and met Dynamo Kyiv in the last 16.
 City lost 2–0 in Kyiv, and had to play most of the second leg with ten men after Mario Balotelli was sent off.
 A 1–0 win was insufficient to overcome the deficit, as City lost 2–1 on aggregate.

 Manchester City finished third in the 2010–11 Premier League, to qualify for the rebranded version of the European Cup, the UEFA Champions League, for the first time since 1968.
 The club's league finish granted direct entry into the group stages without qualification.
 Their group stage opponents were Bayern Munich, Villarreal and Napoli.
 City's first group match was at home to Napoli.
 The Italians took the lead in the second half following a counter-attacking move, but five minutes later Aleksandar Kolarov scored from a free-kick to equalise, and the match finished 1–1.
 City then lost 2–0 at Bayern Munich, a match most notable for the refusal of Carlos Tevez to come on as substitute, which resulted in an exile from the first team lasting nearly six months.
 A double-header with Villarreal resulted in two Manchester City wins.
 Sergio Agüero scored a last-minute winner in the first, which finished 2–1; the second was a comfortable 3–0 victory.
 A 2–1 defeat at Napoli then took qualification out of Manchester City's hands, and despite a 2–0 win against group winners Bayern Munich, City finished third in the group and failed to qualify for the knockout stages.